 Municipal Regulation of Wireless Telecommunication Facilities in the Public Right of Way: Guidance for Counsel

-Navigating Zoning Challenges and Interplay Between Federal, State and Local Laws
+Zoning Challenges and Interplay Between Federal, State, and Local Laws

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare municipal attorneys to identify and confront complex issues related to the installation of wireless telecommunication facilities in the public right of way (ROW).
-The panel will examine the latest trends in the types of wireless technologies that companies are seeking to install in the ROW, the interplay of federal and state law with municipal law regulating wireless facilities, and best practices for municipalities for zoning and regulation related to the siting of wireless telecommunication facilities in ROWs.
+This CLE webinar will prepare municipal attorneys to identify and confront complicated issues related to the installation of wireless telecommunication facilities in the public right of way (ROW).
+The panel will examine the latest trends in the types of wireless technologies that companies are seeking to install in the ROW, the interplay of federal and state law with local laws regulating wireless facilities, and best practices for municipalities for zoning and regulation related to the siting of wireless telecommunication facilities in ROWs.

 - Current trends in the types of wireless technologies requesting access to municipal ROWs